WinLibs standalone build of GCC and MinGW-w64 for Windows

 Snapshots versions may be useful to test the latest features or check for bugs when building with the latest versions.

-For older releases check out the GitHub releases page.
+For checksum files and older releases check out the GitHub releases page.

 GCC already runs on many different platforms (including GNU/Linux and Apple macOS) and had been around for a long time (since 1987).